ovh/docs/pages/cloud/storage/nas_migration/guide.en-gb.md

 > [!alert]
 >
-> Warning: if you add other options to rsync, these may not be compatible with the rights and permissions system of HA-NAS.
+> Warning: if you add other options to `rsync`, these may not be compatible with the rights and permissions system of HA-NAS.
 >

 ## Go further

-Join our community of users on [https://community.ovh.com/en/](https://community.ovh.com/en/){.external}.
+Join our community of users on <https://community.ovh.com/en/>.